Your Guide to a Mountain Wedding in Colorado

 10,000+ ft.
 (Very High)

-At these elevations, physical symptoms should be expected, along with higher winds and more unpredictable weather.
+At these elevations, physical symptoms are expected, along with stronger winds and occasionally some weird weather.
 Several ceremony sites and scenic locations within Rocky Mountain National Park exceed 10,000 feet (for planning tips, see my dedicated guide).
-Some ski resort summit locations also fall into this category, Vail’s upper mountain reaches 11,570 feet, while Breckenridge peaks at 12,998 feet.
+Some ski resort summit locations also fall into this category; Vail's upper mountain reaches 11,570 feet, while Breckenridge peaks at 12,998 feet.
+Having photographed at this elevation many times, I can guarantee that most people will feel a difference, and it’s especially important to plan ahead.

 Guest Comfort and Altitude Planning